-But if you actually live in London and you are single, the reality can feel very different:
+But if you actually live in London and you are single, the reality can feel very different.
+The city offers massive opportunity, yet dating often feels fragmented, tiring, and hard to move forward in real life.

 On paper, London offers endless options.
 In practice, people often stay inside smaller worlds: